kleinee/jns/README.md

 The developer team of project jupyter made the rest really easy:

 * log in as user jns
-* in the home directorty create a directory named notebooks that we can use to store jupyter noteooks.
+* in the home directorty create a directory named notebooks that we can use to store jupyter noteooks
 * use pip to install jupyter

+    cd $home
+    mkdir notebooks
     sudo pip install jupyter
     jupyter notebook --generate-config